 After prior authorization has been requested, all supporting clinical documentation will be review to see if the request can be approved.
 We will notify your provider of the decision as follows:

 Failure to obtain prior authorization may result in rejection or denial of benefits.

 Note: In extenuating, emergent situations, benefits will not be reduced for failure to comply with prior authorization requirements.
 However, you provider must contact us as soon as possible up after the emergent situation has occurred.

 Drugs covered under Community Health Choice health plan

-To check medications covered under your plan, please refer to the applicable formulary located under: Markelplace Formulary
+To check medications covered under your plan, please refer to the applicable formulary located under: Marketplace Formulary.

 Drug Exception Request

 Sometimes our members may need access to drugs that are not listed on the formulary (drug list).
 Request for non-formulary drugs are initially reviewed by Community Health Choice through the formulary exception review process.
-The member or provider can submit the request to us by submitting the Exception To Coverage Request form to:
+The member or provider can submit the request to us by faxing the Pharmacy Formulary Exception form to:

 |Navitus Health Solutions|